 - And although they're not a fashion accessory, they really are safest being carried around.

-If you want one, go to a reputable breeder.
+If you want one, go to a reputable breeder or a shelter.
 Do not buy a dog over the internet.
 You need to see the dog and the breeder in person.
 If you're unsure, ask a Vet or a dog trainer.
 And don't buy a puppy from anybody who says they'll ship it to you.
 Trust me, that's a package you won't want to open.